Sky Sword II: TC-2C

 In 2021 it was announced that an extended range version of the TC-2 had been ordered by the Air Force with 250-300 ordered from NCSIST at a unit cost of NT$30 million (US$1.07 million).

-Surface-to-Air TC-2
+Land Sword 2

-The land based version of the TC-2N features the missile packaged in a sealed container-launcher.
+The land based version of the TC-2N, called the land sword two (陸劍二, pinyin: lù jiàn èr) features the missile packaged in a sealed container-launcher.
 NCSIST has exhibited a truck mounted version with four missile pods.
 The TC-2 air-defense system was exhibited at International Defence Exhibition in Abu Dhabi with a reported canister length of 4 m and an all up weight (combined canister and round) of 350 kg.
 It reportedly retains the midcourse inertial guidance with data link and terminal active radar guidance schemes, as well as an electronic counter-countermeasure (ECCM) capability.
 Because it lacks the naval version's booster, however, its effective range is reportedly only 15 km.

 Six batteries with 246 missiles were ordered in 2019.

 A TC-2 battery participated in the 2021 Double Ten Day parade.
+In 2024 a TC-2 battery participated in a live fire exercise in Pingtung, firing four missiles.

+The ground launched TC-2 is also referred to as the Tien Chien III (TC-3).

+TC-3/TC-5

+The Tien Chien 3 is an improved air-to-air missile under development from the TC-2.
+Range of 160 kilometers (99 miles).
+This offers similar range to the AIM-120C-8.
+This missile is also referred to as the TC-5.
+It is distinct from the ground launched TC-2.